adamjmosebach/pokedex/README.md

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

 ```
-Looking forward to finding some great snippet to put here
+//Provides type choices
+async function listTypes(e) {
+  e.preventDefault();
+  removeData();
+  document.querySelector('#leftPanel').classList.remove('pokeCard');
+  if (!document.querySelector('#typeSelect')) {
+    const dropdownTypeCreate = document.createElement('select');
+    dropdownTypeCreate.id = 'typeSelect';
+    dropdownTypeCreate.onchange = setsColorChoices;
+    const br = document.createElement('br');
+    narrowDown.append(br, dropdownTypeCreate);
+    try {
+      const pokeTypeApiObj = await axios.get('http://pokeapi.co/api/v2/type/');
+      const typeArr = pokeTypeApiObj.data.results;
+      const dropdownTypeOptions = document.querySelector('#typeSelect');
+      for (let i = 0; i < typeArr.length; i++) {
+        const theType = typeArr[i].name;
+        const typeOption = document.createElement('option');
+        typeOption.value = theType;
+        typeOption.text = `${theType}`;
+        dropdownTypeOptions.append(typeOption);
+      }
+    }
+    catch (err) {
+      console.log(err);
+    }
+  }
+}
 ```

 ## Change Log

- - Since the first API with most of the data did not have images, my thought was to loop over a second API to find the entered pokemon's name as a key in the object, then correlate that property with another key-value: an image-url.
+ * Since the first API with most of the data did not have images, my thought was to loop over a second API to find the entered pokemon's name as a key in the object, then correlate that property with another key-value: an image-url.
 Instead, I used a link to a site that contained various pokemon images by number.
 I thought looping over a second API would slow the app's runtime considerably as oppsed to the way I ended up doing it.

+* Ended up blending two Post-MVPs into one.
+Instead of doing 1) a personality test, and 2) select by type, I decided to put them together to be able to select by type+color.
+It then displays a list of pokémon that fit the two criterea.
+You are then able to click on any pokémon in the list to display its page.
+It made the site way more functional and versatile.

+* Instead of a pokedex as cover image, I decided to create a theme throughout the page by making the opening image a closed pokéball, and the header/footer look like an open pokéball.
+It should look like you opened the ball and the rest of the page is inside the ball.